-On October 22, 2018, we entered into our First Lien Credit Agreement, which included a term loan facility, in an amount equal to \$725.0 million and a revolving credit facility in an amount equal to \$100.0 million and our Second Lien Credit Facility in an amount equal to \$150.0 million, refinancing the existing first lien credit facility and the existing second lien credit facility (together the "Existing Credit Facilities").
-The proceeds of the Credit Facilities were used to repay the amounts outstanding under the Existing Credit Facilities in an aggregate amount of \$724.5 million, pay an aggregate cash dividend of \$152.2 million to holders of our common stock, and pay bank fees and related transaction expenses of \$10.0 million (the "2018 Recapitalization").
+On October 22, 2018, we entered into our first lien credit agreement (the "First Lien Credit Agreement"), which included a term loan facility in an amount equal to \$725.0 million and a revolving credit facility in an amount equal to \$100.0 million and our second lien credit agreement (our "Second Lien Credit Agreement") in an amount equal to \$150.0 million, refinancing the existing first lien credit facility and the existing second lien credit facility (together the "Existing Credit Facilities").
+The proceeds from the First Lien Credit Agreement and Second Lien Credit Agreement were used to repay the amounts outstanding under the Existing Credit Facilities in an aggregate amount of \$724.5 million, pay an aggregate cash dividend of \$152.2 million to holders of our common stock, and pay bank fees and related transaction expenses of \$10.0 million (the "2018 Recapitalization").